Image Credit: Evite

 Furthermore, Evite, the world's leading digital platform for bringing people together to celebrate their most important life moments, reported that many couples are turning to virtual ceremonies as a safer alternative.
 Since March, more than 127,000 guests have been invited to virtual weddings through Evite.

 Maybe you like the idea of a virtual wedding ceremony but have some questions about how it's done.
-Like, how do you organise a virtual wedding?
+Like, how do you organize a virtual wedding?
 How can you incorporate traditional wedding customs and add personal touches to make the day feel special?
 What etiquette should the couple and their guests follow for a virtual event?

 We have teamed up with Evite to bring you the ultimate guide to virtual wedding etiquette with answers to all of these questions and more.